- Men's Grooming

 In practical terms, razor burn is simply a consequence of irritated hair follicles, not entirely dissimilar to acne.
 As sufferers will well know, it’s a double-pronged annoyance, with the feeling of irritation only accentuated by inflamed patches of skin and raised bumps.
 You’re left looking some way from the immaculately groomed men habitually seen in razor adverts.

 So how to get rid of razor burn?
 The answer is in a fact a simple one, and the aforementioned Mr Todd would surely approve.
 You want to get as close a shave as possible without actually cutting the skin (Ok, you may lose Fleet Street’s famous son on that particular detail), breaking off each individual hair close to the surface.
 Easier said than done?
-Read on to discover our top tips for the sharpest – and most comfortable – shave going.
+Read on to discover our top tips for the sharpest – and most comfortable – shave going, and don't forget to read our complete guide to post-shave products for extra help.

 1. Gently warm the area